What should I know about my young adult dog?

 The food you give your dog is important for many reasons.
 With more than 50% of dogs suffering from obesity and obesity-related illnesses, ensure your dog doesn’t follow the crowd.
 Your veterinarian will establish a target weight range based on your dog’s current weight and muscle condition.
 Weight control and good health go hand in hand!

 Also, your dog may develop a medical condition that can be effectively managed by food with specific nutrient levels.
 You will find everyone—from pet store employees to internet bloggers to breeders—has an opinion about the best food for your dog.
 Veterinarians have the most medical training when it comes to your dog’s nutrition, so let them help you!
 Together, you can choose a quality food with targeted nutrition based on your dog’s breed, size, and needs.

 Thinking of or already using supplements, such as CBD?
 Talk to the veterinary team so they can help you make the safest choices for your pet.

 Parasites and young adult dogs

 Parasites don’t only affect puppies—young adult dogs still need to be protected.
 A year-round medicine to prevent intestinal parasites should be continued as part of your dog’s healthcare plan.
 Remember, parasites are found in your dog’s feces and can be transmitted to humans, so talk to your veterinarian about how to keep everyone in your home safe.
 Heartworm disease, fleas, and ticks don’t discriminate by age either.
 Keep heartworm preventive as well as flea and tick control updated.
 Expect annual testing for tick-borne infection, heartworm disease, and intestinal parasites.

 Vaccinations for young adult dogs

 Vaccination is a crucial component to preventive medicine in dogs.
 Vaccinations keep your dog’s immune system strong to fight against infection.
 Several vaccines likely were administered when your dog was a puppy.
-Depending on your dog’s vaccine history, lifestyle, and risk of exposure to disease, your veterinarian may adjust your dog’s vaccine schedule or suggest antibody titer testing to determine protection from a few specific viral infections.
+Depending on your dog’s vaccine history, lifestyle, and risk of exposure to disease, your veterinarian may adjust your dog’s vaccine schedule or suggest other essential vaccines to ensure your dog is protected from diseases.
 Your veterinarian will advise which vaccines are necessary to keep your dog healthy.